 Enjoy retirement with 30 or 40 years – many dream about it.
 The so-called frugalists’ lifestyle fulfills this dream.

 Frugalists are the foxes among the savers.
 In no time they try to build up a fortune, so they can get out of the job as soon as possible.
 The trend comes from the USA.
-There it is currently formed under the term “Fire”, the abbreviation for “Financial independence, retire early” and “Mustachianism”, after the thought leader «Mr. Money Mustache ».
-The term “frugalist” or “frugalism” derives from the word “frugal” and means modest, frugal, sparse or frugal.
-Frugalist thus describes a very frugal person.
+There it is currently formed under the term “FIRE”, the abbreviation for “Financial independence, retire early” and “Mustachianism”, after the thought leader «Mr. Money Mustache ».
+The term “frugalist” or “frugalism” derives from the word “frugal”, which itself comes from the Latin frugalis, which meant honest, useful, proper, and economical.

 Reduce costs and invest

 Retire at the age of 30 or 40 – how should this work?
 To achieve this goal, frugalists pursue different approaches.
 In one sentence, you reduce your expenses to a minimum and invest every dollar you can spare.
 Instead, they ride bicycles instead of cars, live in shared apartments, cook for themselves, instead of going to restaurants, and new things are not bought, but borrowed or at least purchased second-hand.
 They refrain from parties, holidays and shopping and to any luxury items such as cigarettes or alcohol.
 Some frugalists manage to save up to 70 percent of their income.

 But frugalists not only save, they invest their money in bonds, funds and real estate – everything that generates the highest possible income.
 These are in return reinvested immediately.